AI in the enterprise

 Andrew Miller

-Just because an enterprise company can develop custom software doesn’t mean they should.
-There’s a perception that a DIY (in-house) solution is more cost-effective or can achieve use cases perfectly tailored to the company’s needs.
-That’s not always the case.
+Just because an enterprise company can develop custom software in-house doesn’t mean they should.
+There’s a perception that a DIY solution is more cost-effective or can achieve use cases perfectly tailored to the company’s needs.
+While DIY itself isn’t bad and can be highly beneficial, the challenge lies in the complexity of using a massive, unconnected set of technologies from many different vendors.

 Generative AI is particularly complex.
 There are numerous technology vendors to select from.
-Stitching these vendors together can be slow, risky, and resource intensive, and results often don’t meet the accuracy needed to move from proof-of-concept to production.
+Stitching these vendors together can be slow, risky, and resource intensive, and results often don’t meet the accuracy needed to move from Proof of Concept (POC) to production.

-On top of that, the technology is evolving at an unprecedented pace, which means more maintenance for the solution to remain effective.
-And for generative AI to be an effective enterprise solution, it needed to dynamically connect to internal data to provide the most accurate, high-quality responses.
+On top of that, technology is evolving at an unprecedented pace, which means more maintenance for the solution to remain effective.
+And for generative AI to be an effective enterprise solution, it must dynamically connect to internal data to provide the most accurate, high-quality responses.

 Hiring, development, and maintenance all come at a price.
 Enterprise companies need to factor in those costs when considering DIY generative AI versus licensing a full-stack platform.